 \subsection{Model selection: multi-epoch models}

-\header{Time series input} For raw time series, we consider the best-performing encoder-predictor combination (\textit{CNN+S4}) from the previous sections as epoch encoder (\textit{EES4}) in combination with the three different predictor architectures (\textit{S4}, \textit{TF} and \textit{LSTM}) introduced earlier.
-In addition, we investigate a strided convolutional encoder (\textit{SCNN}) in combination with these three predictors.
-Finally, we also consider the case of matching epoch encoder and predictor architectures (\textit{EETF+TF} and \textit{EELSTM+LSTM}).
-We summarize the results of our experiments for 15 epochs input in Table~\ref{tab:15epoch}. \textit{EES4+S4} is clearly singled out as the top-performing architecture, with a significant gap to the second-best combinations \textit{EES4+TF} in the multi-channel setting and \textit{SCNN+TF} in the single-channel setting.
+\header{Time series input} For raw time series, this study considered the best-performing encoder-predictor combination (\textit{CNN+S4}) from the previous sections as an epoch encoder (\textit{EES4}) in combination with the three different predictor architectures (\textit{S4}, \textit{TF} and \textit{LSTM}) introduced earlier.
+In addition, the authors investigated a strided convolutional encoder (\textit{SCNN}) in combination with these three predictors.
+The results of the experiments for input spanning 15-epochs are summarized in Table~\ref{tab:15epoch}. \textit{EES4+S4} is clearly singled out as the top-performing architecture, with a significant gap to the second-best combinations \textit{EES4+TF} in the multi-channel setting and \textit{SCNN+TF} in the single-channel setting.

-\header{Spectrogram input} As in the case of raw time series input, we consider an epoch encoder built from the best-performing encoder-predictor combination (\textit{NONE+S4}) identified in the single-epoch experiment \textit{EENS4} in addition to the already known encoders from the single-epoch case, \text{CNN} and \textit{NONE}.
-As before, we summarize the results of our experiments for 15 epochs input in Table~\ref{tab:15epoch}.
-Both in the single-channel as well as in the multi-channel case, the epoch encoder \textit{EES4} is clearly singled out as best-performing encoder architecture.
-Even though the input length of the predictor model is in the case of epoch encoders identical to that of the corresponding predictor in the raw time series case, the \textit{S4} does not turn out as strong as in the raw time series case.
-Interestingly, in the multi-channel case the three architectures \textit{EENS4+TF}, \textit{EENS4+LSTM} and \textit{NONE+S4}, i.e.\ an architecture without epoch encoder, yield similar performance, the single-channel setting is clearly dominated by \textit{EENS4+TF}.
+\header{Spectrogram input} As in the case of raw time series input, this study considered an epoch encoder built from the best-performing encoder-predictor combination (\textit{NONE+S4}) identified in the single-epoch experiment \textit{EENS4} in addition to the already known encoders from the single-epoch case, \text{CNN} and \textit{NONE}.
+As before, the results of the experiments for input spanning 15 epochs are summarized in Table~\ref{tab:15epoch}.
+Both in the single-channel and in the multi-channel case, the epoch encoder \textit{EENS4} is clearly singled out as the best-performing encoder architecture.
+In the multi-channel case the four architectures \textit{EENS4+S4}, \textit{EENS4+TF}, \textit{EENS4+LSTM} and \textit{NONE+S4}, i.e.\ an architecture without epoch encoder, yield similar performance, while the single-channel setting is clearly dominated by \textit{EENS4+S4}.